Contents:

 Degree apprenticeships are particularly well-suited to STEM fields because they blend academic learning with hands-on experience, allowing students to apply theoretical knowledge directly to real-world challenges.

-Explore the links below for detailed information on the STEM apprenticeships available within each field:
+Explore the articles below for detailed information on the STEM apprenticeships available within each field:

 As a degree apprentice, you will work full-time for an employer, dedicating 80% of your time to on-the-job learning and at least 20% to off-the-job training at a university.
 This off-the-job training can be arranged as one day per week at university or in longer blocks, alternating between work and study.